-Another good eye-related item to have is saline solution, which you can us to wash debris out of your dog’s eyes after hunts.
+Another good eye-related item to have in your first aid kit for dogs is saline solution, which you can use to wash debris out of your dog’s eyes after hunts.
 Inexpensive saline solution like contact-lens solution works fine.

 “This is good used post-hunt up on the tailgate to flush their eyes out and get any seed heads or grass pieces or anything like that out of their eyes to avoid foreign bodies in their eyes,” Mott said.
 Saline solution is also handy to have around to clean cuts, scrapes, or punctures.
 “Those big bottles of saline flush have a nozzle top that you can actually squeeze the bottle and get some pressure,” she said.
 “So, you can use that to flush out a wound to get any dirt or debris out of it.”

 “On hairy dogs, the first thing that we do when a wound or puncture comes in is shave the hair away and clean the wound,” Mott said.
 “The last thing you need is all the hair and debris acting like a wick and getting stuck in there, causing more infection.”